mrmarkajohnson/SecretSanta/README.md

 - Bootstrap 5, as I was used to Bootstrap 3
 - My own 'light' version of CQRS without using (e.g.) Mediator, to see what happens, adding 'Actions' that just update an item

-I've made light use of AutoMapper, e.g. avoiding mapping to Entities, as version 12 takes away a lot of functionality.
+I've made light use of AutoMapper, e.g. avoiding mapping into Entities, as version 12 took away a lot of functionality.